hurenkam/ezkvm/README.md

 To start the qemu VM, it should suffice to run `ezkvm <configfile>`.

-## Installation ##

-No packages have been released yet, so installation is pretty much a manual job for now.
-That said, the Cargo.toml has been extended somewhat to allow cargo-deb to work, and build a debian package that contains the ezkvm executable.

-To build the ezkvm package:
-- install the cargo-dep package using cargo: `cargo install cargo-deb`
-- create the debian package by running: `cargo dep`

-You will find a `ezkvm-z.y.x-v.deb` package in the target/debian directory.

 ## Building ezkvm ##

 The ezkvm application is written in [rust](https://www.rust-lang.org/), and so you need